1904 Massevitch: Orbit

 Massevitch orbits the Sun in the central main-belt at a distance of 2.5–2.9 AU once every 4 years and 7 months (1,662 days).
 Its orbit has an eccentricity of 0.07 and an inclination of 13° with respect to the ecliptic.
 It was first identified as at Goethe Link Observatory in 1949, extending the body's observation arc by 23 years prior to its discovery observation.

 Naming

-This minor planet was named after Russian astrophysicist and astronomer Alla Genrichovna Massevitch (born 1918), vice-president of the Astronomical Council of the former USSR Academy of Sciences (now Russian Academy of Sciences).
+This minor planet was named after Russian astrophysicist and astronomer Alla Masevich (born 1918), vice-president of the Astronomical Council of the former USSR Academy of Sciences (now Russian Academy of Sciences).
 In the former USSR, Massevitch organized the optical tracking of artificial satellites in Earth's orbit.
 The official was published by the Minor Planet Center on 20 February 1976 (M.P.C.
 3936).

 Physical characteristics

 The moderately bright R-type asteroid has a surface that strongly absorbs in the olivine and pyroxene spectral region, which give it its very reddish color.